Ringelblum Archive

 The Ringelblum Archive is a collection of documents from the World War II Warsaw Ghetto, collected and preserved by a group known by the codename Oyneg Shabbos (in Modern Israeli Hebrew, Oneg Shabbat; עונג שבת), led by Jewish historian Emanuel Ringelblum.
 The group, which included historians, writers, rabbis, and social workers, was dedicated to chronicling life in the Ghetto during the German occupation.
 They worked as a team, collecting documents and soliciting testimonies and reports from dozens of volunteers of all ages.
 The materials submitted included essays, diaries, drawings, wall posters, and other materials describing life in the Ghetto.
-The collecting work began in September 1939 and ended in January 1943.
+The archive assembly began in September 1939 and ended in January 1943; the material was buried in the ghetto in three caches.

-Today the discovered part of the collection, containing some 6,000 documents (some 35,000 pages), is housed in Warsaw at the Jewish Historical Institute.
+After the war, two of the three caches were recovered, and the re-discovered archive, containing about 6,000 documents (some 35,000 pages), is preserved in the Jewish Historical Institute, Warsaw.

 Etymology

 The name Oneg Shabbat means joy of the Sabbath in Hebrew and usually refers to a celebratory gathering held after Sabbath services, often with food, singing, study, discussion, and socializing.
 This name was selected because the group tended to meet on Shabbat to discuss the progress of their collection and documentation efforts.
 The form Oyneg Shabbos is Ashkenazic pronunciation.